 - Where do you get a visa if needed and a passport?

-- What other documents are required by the country of your choice, in order to be issued a visa (a bank statement, letter of invitation, police record, proof of insurance, etc...)?
+- What other documents are required in the United States in order to be issued a visa (a bank statement, letter of invitation, police record, proof of insurance, etc...)?

-- What should you do if you lose your passport or visa while in the country of your choice?
+- What should you do if you lose your passport or visa while in the United States?

 - Have you inquired about getting an International Student Identification card (ISIC card)?

-- What do you have to do to vote in U.S. elections (primary, run–off, special and general) while you are in the country of your choice?
+- What do you have to do to vote in U.S. elections (primary, run–off, special and general) while you are in the United States?

 - Have you set up power of attorney to make decisions on your behalf back home if you are unable to?